benjamin-ciaglo/perception-evaluation-framework/README.md

 # perception-evaluation-framework

 This repository is for a UW CLMS Master's Thesis.
+The entire paper will be linked once complete.

-It combines, and makes interoperable with each other, two tools, namely:
+In its current form, this repo combines, and makes interoperable with each other, two tools, namely:

 https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder